All About Toothpaste

 Talk to your dentist

 Your dentist knows your teeth best and will know just the right kind of toothpaste for you.
-When you visit a dental clinic you will not only get advice on toothpaste that will suit you but also health tips to help you improve your oral health.
+When you have your teeth cleaned or a checkup, you will not only get advice on toothpaste that will suit you but also health tips to help you improve your oral health.
 The toothpaste recommended will depend on the current state of your teeth determined by a thorough investigation.
 Here is a look at some kinds of toothpaste that your dentist may recommend and why:

 · Whitening toothpaste – these are ideal for those with yellow or discolored teeth.
 Though they do not really whiten teeth, they have ingredients that help removing tough stains leaving your teeth in their natural color.
 Using a whitening toothpaste too often can damage the surface because of the heavier abrasives that are used.